sampyk12/Business_Insights-_360/README.md

 - What can go wrong while building this project?
 - What are all the resources/ data needed to build this dashboard?
 - Is there any inputs from stakeholders in terms of design and views of the dashboard?

+After the project kick off meetings, the data engineering team has given the data as per the request of data analytics team, let’s explore them.